CorbanPendrak/Ludus-Vitae/README.md

 # Ludus Vitae
 This is a simple Java application for [Conway's Game of Life](https://conwaylife.com/wiki/Conway%27s_Game_of_Life) for experimenting with the game.

+Also, this project was entirely created without the assistance of AI tools.
+While useful, I wanted to try writing the code and searching the Oracle documentation myself.

 ## Features
 This application focuses on simplicity over complicated features, but it still includes many features for easier use.